damieng/mongodb-efcore-examples/README.md

-# Example for the MongoDB EF Core Provider
+# MongoDB EF Core Provider examples

 A repo of small samples and snippets for using the MongoDB EF Core Provider.